 LABOR DAY 2011 - The professional carwash industry is a $23 billion enterprise, one which more and more Americans make use of every year.
-If you visited a carwash lately – which judging by the latest industry report you probably have or will in the near future – you may have noticed the fast and arduous labor of carwash workers.

 You have seen that even in the most extreme heat or cold weather, carwash workers are hard at it – focusing on every nook and cranny of your vehicle.
 What you probably missed – as is the case in many carwashes across the country – is that this work is accompanied by obscene labor abuses, health hazardous conditions, employer exploitation and intimidation.

 Carwash workers are the face of the new American sweatshop.

 Carwash operators routinely violate basic employment laws like those requiring workers be permitted to take rest breaks or have access to shade and clean drinking water.
 Workers frequently work more than 10 hours a day, more than 6 days a week, without even the slightest thought of overtime.

 In fact, car wash workers are often paid much less than the legal minimum wage, sometimes earning less than $3 an hour or working for cash tips alone.
 Employees who complain about the exploitative conditions at the workplace are often intimidated and threatened by car wash operators.

 A majority of carwash workers are Latino and immigrants – many do not have a clear understanding of their rights, which opens the door for abusive car wash operators to take advantage.

 Cuéntame has launched a documentary video and a national campaign exposing the sweatshop practices and is calling for individuals who have witnessed these or other abusive conditions at their local car washes to submit their stories on their website.